markjamesm/NBA-Sharp/README.md

 ## About

-NBA Sharp is an unofficial .NET wrapper library for the public facing MLB Stats API.
+NBA Sharp is an unofficial .NET library for the public facing MLB Stats API.
 Currently in an early alpha status, the project is built on .NET 6.0.

 ## Endpoints